-Data Synthesis (Results): Fifty total studies (30 trials and 20 cohort studies) were included; of these, 22 were added for this update.
-No study directly evaluated the effects of screening for HBV infection versus no screening on clinical outcomes.
-Screening strategies that target patients with a variety of risk factors identify nearly all patients with HBV infection.
-Based on 18 primarily fair-quality trials, antiviral therapy was associated with greater likelihood than placebo or no treatment for achieving various intermediate outcomes.
-Based on 12 randomized trials, preferred antiviral therapies were at least as likely as nonpreferred therapies to achieve intermediate outcomes.
-Based on 13 randomized trials, antiviral therapy might be associated with improved clinical outcomes, but data were sparse, with imprecise estimates.
-Studies on the link between achieving an intermediate outcome following antiviral therapy and improved clinical outcomes were heterogeneous but indicated an association.
-Antiviral therapy was associated with a higher risk of withdrawal from a study due to adverse events versus placebo or no antiviral therapy, but there was no difference in risk of serious adverse events.
+Data Synthesis (Results): Fifty total studies (30 trials and 20 cohort studies) with a total of 94,168 participants were included; of these, 22 were added for this update.
+No study directly evaluated the effects of screening for HBV infection versus no screening on clinical outcomes, such as mortality, hepatocellular carcinoma, or cirrhosis.
+Screening strategies that focused on risk factors such as ever having immigrated from high prevalence countries plus demographic and behavioral risk factors would identify nearly all HBV infection cases.
+In one study (N=21,008), only screening immigrants from high HBV prevalence countries would miss approximately two-thirds of infected persons.
+Based on 18 trials (N=2,972), antiviral therapy was associated with greater likelihood than placebo or no treatment for achieving intermediate outcomes, such as virologic suppression and hepatitis B e antigen or hepatitis B surface antigen loss or seroconversion; the numbers needed to treat ranged from 2.6 for virological suppression to 17 for hepatitis B e antigen seroconversion.
+Based on 12 trials (N=4,127), preferred (first-line) antiviral therapies were at least as likely as nonpreferred therapies to achieve intermediate outcomes.
+Based on 16 trials (N=4,809), antiviral therapy might be associated with improved clinical outcomes, but data were sparse and imprecise.
+Nine cohort studies (N=3,893) indicated an association between achieving an intermediate outcome following antiviral therapy and improved clinical outcomes, but were heterogeneous (hazards ratios ranged from 0.07 to 0.87).
+Antiviral therapy was associated with higher risk of withdrawal due to adverse events versus placebo or no antiviral therapy.